 In the most recent version of the software it’s easier to contact them through the client, and the process contains less exposure to forbidding amounts of technical detail.
 If you want to see the technical detail, however, you can click on “view app logs” and see real time updates about what your VPN is doing.

 When we contacted the support staff from the client with a question about whether Mullvad can be configured for split tunneling their response was slower, which has been the case with other VPN services whose staff don’t seem to have as quick responses to this question as they do to questions about pricing and initial installation.

 Mullvad’s knowledgebase is divided into two components: FAQs and Guides.
-Its FAQs deal with basic information about pricing, and with known problems people have had in downloading and installing its software.
-Guides on the other hand are technical instructions to help you configure the software to your own specifications.
+Its FAQs deal with basic information about pricing and with known problems people have had in downloading and installing the software.
+Guides, on the other hand, are technical instructions to help you configure the software to your own specifications.

 Mullvad is idealistic in its mission to protect users’ privacy from prying ISPs without being terribly earnest or cute about it, unlike some North American competitors we could name.
-It has good security features, and good configurability, while remaining user friendly, and we appreciated that it didn’t describe its standard encryption as “military grade” for a change.
+It has good security features, and good configurability, while remaining user friendly.
+We appreciated that it didn’t describe its standard encryption as “military grade” for a change.

 It’s competitively priced, and has a well-designed interface.
-The speeds weren’t “lightning fast” as some of its slower competitors like to claim about themselves, but they were fast enough that we weren’t seriously slowed down in anything we tried to do with it, though if you want the best VPN for torrenting you should probably look first at our best VPN for torrenting piece.
+The speeds weren’t “lightning fast” as some of its slower competitors like to claim about themselves, but they were fast enough that we weren’t seriously slowed down in anything we tried to do with it outside of maybe torrenting.
+Look at our best VPN for torrenting piece for that.